CornHusker89/boss-warning/README.md

 - round_length: the length of the current game round in seconds
 - remind: a boolean value indicating whether to set up reminders for the next boss spawns

-If you set remind to True, the bot will automatically send reminders to the designated channel and role before each boss spawns.
+If you set remind to True, the bot will automatically send reminders to the designated channel and ping the designated role before each boss spawns.